Raising awareness of the dangers of driver fatigue.

 - It is estimated that driver fatigue is a contributory factor in as many as one in five fatal crashes in Ireland every year.
-View our leaflet on Driver Tiredness The facts
+View our leaflet on Driver Fatigue The facts

 - tiredness-related collisions are three times more likely to be fatal or result in a serious injury

 - 28% of motorists in Ireland say they have fallen asleep or nodded off, even if only for a moment when driving ( Driver Attitudes and Behaviour Survey 2020).